 Arcadia College has grown extensively over the past five years and is regarded in the area as one of the best Special Assistance Schools.
 The College is often referred to parents from local GP's, GO's, specialists and other schools who acknowledge the high level of expertise and service the College offers to young people in most need.
 The College is also well supported by Federal, State and local members, who continually engage and acknowledge the efforts of the College.
-This positive reputation is also reinforced by the extensive waiting list and continued parent satisfaction, student and staff satisfaction data.
+This positive reputation is also reinforced by the extensive waiting list and continued parent, student and staff satisfaction data.
 Arcadia College values the importance of promoting and developing partnerships between the College, parents/caregivers and the wider community, in order to ensure proactive support and understanding of our young people.
-Parent/caregiver communication is communicated via letters, email, text messages, social media (Facebook) and regular newsletters, providing specific information targeting the College opportunities, successes and information to foster a College Community.
+Parent/caregiver information is communicated regularly via letters, email, text messages, social media (Facebook) and semester newsletters, providing specific information targeting the College opportunities, successes and information to foster a College Community.

-Student, parent and staff surveys were undertaken in 2021 for the purposes of school improvement using targeted questions to gather evidence and ideas to focus on areas for improvement.
+Student, parent and staff surveys were undertaken in 2022 for the purposes of school improvement using targeted questions to gather evidence and ideas to focus on areas for improvement.
 Overall, students, parents and staff responded positively in all areas of the satisfaction survey, acknowledging the authentic approach to both educational and welfare needs, demonstrating the success of the individualised approach to schooling.
 Throughout the year, via emails, letters and social media comments, overall parents and caregivers indicated that students felt well supported, safe, happy, cared for and nurtured in all areas of their schooling.
 For some students, Arcadia College is the first school to which they've actually enjoyed attending.
 Parent satisfaction data scored an average across all areas, between 4-6 (6 being the highest).
 Areas included teaching and learning, welfare support, behaviour management, communication, programs and opportunities offered, ICT and facilities.

-Similarly, student survey results ranged between 5-6 (6 being the highest).
+Similarly, student survey results ranged between 4.0-5.9 (6 being the highest).
 Areas included teaching and learning, welfare support, behaviour management, communication, programs and opportunities offered, ICT and facilities.
-Teacher survey results also ranged between 4-6 (6 being the highest).
-Areas were identified for improvement, to which were embedded within the College's Annual Improvement Plan.
+Staff survey results also ranged between 4.2-5.8 (6 being the highest).
+Areas were also identified for improvement, to which were embedded within the College's Annual Improvement Plan.
 All data recorded assists to inform school improvement agenda, to ensure a student, staff and wider college community voice within all of the programs and opportunities offered at Arcadia College.
+Positive feedback and the continual increase in enrolment numbers, including reaching capacity well before the beginning of the schooling year, prompted Arcadia College to design a Distance